Start at Level 1 and build your way up each week, or choose the Weekly Guide that's best-suited to your level of fitness.

 Dolphins (40 seconds)

 Rest for 20 seconds between each exercise and 20 seconds between each set.
-Click here to see the correct technique for these exercises.
+Be sure to use the correct technique for these exercises.

 Complete 3 sets of the following: